PranabNandy/FreeRTOS_STM32_Cortex-M3/foo_m3/README.md

 .word SysTick_Handler+1 /* SysTick */
 ```

+### Practical Notes for Cortex-M3
+For code: `.align 1` is usually enough — ensures Thumb fetches are legal. // **2B bytes Instruction**

+Aligns the next label to a 2-byte boundary.

+For data: you might use `.align 2` for uint32_t arrays, .align 3 for uint64_t. // **4B bytes Instruction**

 ## ✅ Conclusion:
 - If you use **.ramfunc** and make sure your linker marks it as `EXEC`, GDB will recognize it and show foo() as expected.